pjfanning/jsr311-compat/README.md

 ## Implementation and Known Issues

 * includes the `javax.ws.rs.core.NoContentException` class from JAX-RS rs-api jar
-* does not include `javax.ws.rs.core.Link` because this class needs too many other rs-api classes.
+* does not include `javax.ws.rs.core.Link` because this class needs too many other rs-api changes.
   * Jackson JAXRS datatypes includes a serializer and deserializer for the Link class so if you need this then this jar is not of use to you